 Children, teens, and adults working on farms face hazards not encountered in other jobs.
-Use these guidelines to determine if youth are ready to perform a job.
-Learn about hazards and keeping working youth safe.
+Use these guidelines to help determine if a youth is ready to perform a job and learn about hazards and keeping working youth safe.
 Keep the completed forms for follow-up, future reference and inspections.

-You and/or your employee(s) can use this form to complete safety checks on your farm.
-Use the form below to list additional safety checks you think are important when inspecting your farm.
-Keep the completed forms for follow-up, future reference and inspections.
 Additional copies of this form can be downloaded at: http://umash.umn.edu/umash-farm-safety-check/